Personal contact

 Scleral lenses are large hard contact lenses.
 This lens is so named because it is fitted to the sclera (white of the eye).
 This makes it possible to bridge the cornea.

-Scleral lenses rest on the sclera but do not touch the cornea; this is called a touch-free pass.
-This prevents the sensitive tip of the cone from being damaged by the scleral lens.
+Scleral lenses rest on the sclera and do not touch the cornea; thus, a touch-free fit is achieved.
+The sensitive tip of the cone cannot be damaged by the scleral lens.
 Due to the size of this lens, the edges sit well below the eyelids, so the edges are barely felt.

 Benefits of scleral lenses